Gastropub-inspired elegant burger perfect for a classy cookout!

 The best way to load your burgers with cheese.

 Typically stuffed burgers have the cheese sandwiched in the middle between patties.
 A small amount of cheese in the center.
 For this burger, I created a deep open well in the center of the patty using a soda can.
-Then, with the soda can still in the center, form the patty around the can and wrap with bacon.
+Then, with the soda can still in the center, form the patty around the can and wrap it with bacon.

 After the burger is cooked about 3/4 done, it is filled with the cheese mixture.
 This allows you to use more cheese (more is better!) and also the caramelized onions end up sitting on the cheese itself for a much richer gooey bite.